 Denial: One finds it difficult to accept the situation that one will not have a child at all by the normal process.

 Denial tends to be unhealthy if it continues for a prolonged period.
-One should accept the reality.
+One should accept reality.

 One tends to fantasize when faced with denial.
 They are of the view that their problems will get solved if they get pregnant.
 They tend to lose touch with reality and every time they go for treatment, they feel they will conceive.
 They are much disappointed when they do not.

-Religious pursuits are undertaken such as believing in God, fasting, penance, offer money, being good for the rest of one’s life if one gets pregnant.
-Couples visit “holy men” and visit temples and perform “yagnas” and “tapasya”.
+Religious pursuits are undertaken such as believing in God, fasting, penance, offering money, and being good for the rest of one’s life if one gets pregnant.
+Couples visit “holy men” and visit temples and perform “yagnas” and “Tapasya”.